ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

    * If the source document was deleted, the destination will also be deleted and there will be no replacement.
 * If `return` is `false`, a 'historical' set of the document will accumulate in the destination collection every time the source document is updated.
-  The number at the end of the ID will automatically increment with every new version.
+  The number at the end of the ID will automatically increment with every new version (see intro of deletions section).
    * If the document was deleted from the source, the set of old versions of the document will remain in the destination because the delete behavior returns `false`.